COURSE PROPOSAL INFORMATION & INSTRUCTIONS

 In all cases, please be sure to email the students with the make-up instructions (date, time, location) and please keep us informed by emailing firstname.lastname@example.org so we can direct any inquiries.
 You may schedule a make-up meeting in consultation with your students, but remember to contact the Registrar’s Scheduling Office to secure a room if you are meeting in person.

-Discover Hopkins programs serve only talented pre-college students.
-Discover Hopkins program is two weeks in length (session ) and there are three sessions.
-We have experienced a significant growth in these programs.
-Discover Hopkins Programs are geared toward talented high school students.
-Discover Hopkins offers intensive theme-based courses.
-Instructors lead students through the topic with 10 lectures.
+Summer Intensive programs serve only talented pre-college students.
+Summer Intensive programs are two weeks in length (session ), and there are three sessions.
+We have experienced significant growth in these programs.
+These programs are theme-based courses geared toward talented high school students.
+Instructors lead students through the topic with ten lectures.
 In the afternoons, instructors invite guest speakers–faculty, alumni, and experts who are leading researchers or practitioners on the subject.
-We enhance student learning of the topic with a variety of guided field trips, led by the instructor.
+We enhance student learning of the topic with a variety of guided field trips led by the instructor.

-Mini-Term courses (1 credit) are also open to pre-college, visiting, and JHU undergraduate students.
-They also run for three 2 week sessions.
+Summer Academy courses (1 credit) are also only open to pre-college students.
+They also run for three 2-week sessions.
 These courses are usually adapted versions of current undergraduate courses.

 The following guidelines are designed to help you plan your course offering: